Whether you’re just dipping your toes in the water or looking for a long-term relationship, here are a few dating tips you should know.

 3) Embrace authenticity and connection

-As humans, we’re hardwired to seek out clarity, safety and stability in our relationships.
+All of us are hardwired to seek out clarity, safety and stability in our relationships.
 However, modern dating culture often emphasizes more casual interactions and low accountability.
 We may feel pressured to play it cool, be chill, minimize what we want/need or avoid committing too early.
 Ultimately, these dating norms and expectations can cause increased anxiety and uncertainty in our relationships.